-We are creating a culture that encourages employees to experiment.
+We are creating a culture that encourages employees to innovate.

-We seek out industry disruptions and external partnerships to sharpen our innovation skills.
+We seek out industry disruptors and external partnerships to sharpen our innovation skills.

 We have created an array of internal programs to drive innovation forward.

-To invigorate that process, in 2018 Dominion Energy created a new position: Vice President — Innovation, who oversees a group of dedicated innovation professionals and who works in support of our Chief Innovation Officer.
+Dominion Energy’s vice president for innovation policy and development oversees a group of dedicated innovation professionals and works in support of our chief innovation officer.
 The company has crafted an innovation strategy built on three pillars:

 - Grow the future;